William H. Cabell: Personal life

 In 1840, Judge Cabell's household comprised seven free white persons and ten slaves (2 adult men, 4 boys under age 10, and 4 adult women).
-In 1850, he and Agnes lived with lawyer sons William Cabell (aged 35) and Henry Cabell (age 30 and his wife) and at least the enslaved people mentioned earlier.
+In 1850, he and Agnes lived with lawyer sons William Cabell (aged 35) and Henry Cabell (age 30) and his wife and at least the enslaved people mentioned earlier.

 Death and legacy

 Cabell died on January 12, 1853, in Richmond, Virginia and was interred in Shockoe Hill Cemetery.

 The Library of Virginia holds Cabell's executive papers (as governor of Virginia).

 Cabell County, West Virginia was named in his honor, as is a residence hall at William & Mary.

+Author James Branch Cabell was one of his great-grandsons.